Italy government hangs by thread as coalition crumbles

-ROME Italian Prime Minister Silvio Berlusconi refused to step down Friday despite a party rebellion that has brought his centre-right coalition to the brink of collapse in the face of a growing economic crisis.
+ROME Italian Prime Minister Silvio Berlusconi defiantly refused to step down on Friday despite growing desertions from his crumbling centre-right coalition that have left the fate of his government hanging by a thread.

 Berlusconi is widely believed to have already lost the numbers he needs to survive in parliament but he told reporters at a G20 summit in France: "We have a majority which I continue to believe is solid and so we will continue to govern."

-The 75-year-old media magnate described party rebels as traitors to the country but said they would return to the fold once he spoke to them, despite the economic crisis that has fuelled an open revolt in his ruling PDL party.
+The 75-year-old media magnate described party rebels as traitors to the country and said they would return to the fold once he spoke to them.

-Underlining the foreboding atmosphere, yields on 10-year Italian bonds hit a euro lifetime high of 6.43 percent at one point Friday, close to levels which led to bailouts of Ireland and Portugal.

-President Giorgio Napolitano issued the latest in a series of alarmed calls for political consensus to pass painful economic reforms, saying the country was suffering a grave crisis of international confidence.

-"Italy considers that it does not need the money and Italy considers, rightly so in my view, that it needs the credibility of an expert independent third party to actually verify that their promises are delivered upon," she said.

-"We will check that what Italy has promised Italy is delivering.
-And if it is not delivering I will say so."

-All this may soon be irrelevant to Berlusconi who returned home Friday to face what looks increasingly like a deadly rebellion by his own supporters.
+All this may soon be irrelevant to Berlusconi who returns home later on Friday to face what looks increasingly like a deadly rebellion by his own supporters.

 With financial markets in turmoil over Greece, and Italy viewed as the next domino to fall in the euro zone crisis, calls are mounting for a new government to carry through reforms convincing enough to regain international confidence.